imdea-software/swiftpaxos/README.md

 Usage
 -----
 #### participants
 There are three types of participants: *master*, *servers* and *clients*.
+Servers and clients implement protocol logic.
 Master coordinates communications between clients and servers.
-Servers and clients implement a provided protocol logic.

 #### deployment configuration
 To setup their execution, participants read deployment configuration file.
 See [aws.conf][config] for an example of configuration file.

 #### launching a participant